 It’s crucial for companies to be aware of their obligations under the GDPR and to take appropriate measures to ensure compliance.
 Failure to do so can result in serious reputational and financial consequences.

 The GDPR, or General Data Protection Regulation, is a comprehensive regulation aimed at ensuring the privacy rights of European Union (EU) citizens by regulating the export of their personal data outside the EU.
 The regulation gives EU citizens more control over their personal data and defines personal data as any information that relates to an individual’s private, professional, or public life, including but not limited to names, addresses, photos, email addresses, bank details, social media posts, medical information, and IP addresses.

-In addition, the definition of data consent has been tightened; parental consent will be required for minors; and citizens have the “right to erasure,” meaning anyone can demand that their data is entirely erased from a particular entity.
-The GDPR also gives a citizen the right to information about, and access to, personal data which is being stored by organisations.
-It gives citizens the right to make Data Subject Access Requests for the data held by organisations about them.
+The definition of data consent under the GDPR has been strengthened, with parental consent required for minors and citizens given the right to erasure, or the ability to demand that their data be completely erased from an organization.
+Additionally, the GDPR gives citizens the right to information and access to the personal data being stored by organizations, and the right to make Data Subject Access Requests for the data held by organizations about them.

 With such a broad scope, companies need to thoroughly review all aspects of their data collection and storage processes to ensure compliance with the GDPR and avoid potentially severe penalties for non-compliance, which can include fines of up to 4-5% of global turnover or €20 million.

 The General Data Protection Regulation (GDPR) applies to companies that process personal data of individuals within the European Union (EU).
 To determine if a company outside of the EU is subject to the GDPR, it must first assess whether it collects and stores personal data of EU citizens.